-There are numerous factors that go into producing a high-quality and ultimately effective CBD product, whether it be a CBD oil, topical, gummies, or vape.
+There are numerous factors that go into producing a high-quality and ultimately effective CBD product, whether it be a CBD oil, topical, gummies.
 One of the factors that is more overlooked than the others is the extraction method that was used to produce the concentrate, which is then combined with other ingredients to produce a particular formula.
 So many of us concentrate on the milligram strength and chemical composition of the hemp product we are using, and this is important as these factors play a large role in our ultimate experience.
 However, the extraction method used can make or break the ultimate quality of the product, which is why we’re going to take an in-depth look into CBD extraction.
 We’ll also touch upon some of the other methods used, because not all CBD products are formulated in this manner.

 What is Hemp Extract?

 Hemp extract is an oil-based concentrate that results from running the raw buds of the hemp plant through an extraction process.
 The buds contain naturally occurring CBD and other desirable compounds for which hemp is known.
 By creating a liquid oil extract, companies can control the purity levels, consistency, and concentration of any formula they create.
 Besides that, raw hemp flower is not active, as heat is required to make the compounds bioavailable in the body.
 And, adding ground up plant material to a tincture or gummy doesn’t exactly sound appealing.

 Hemp vs. Marijuana Oil